 4. Case-specific learning

 Our intelligence allows us to use the experience from one field to a different one.
 That’s called the transfer of learning – humans can transfer learning in one context to another, similar context.
-Artificial intelligence continues to have difficulties carrying its experiences from one set of circumstances to another.
-On one hand, that’s no surprise – we know that AI is specialized – it’s meant to carry out a strictly specified task.
+AI continues to have difficulties carrying its experiences from one set of circumstances to another.
+On one hand, that’s no surprise – we know that AI systems are specialized – they’re meant to carry out a strictly specified task.
 It’s designed to answer one question only, and why would we expect it to answer a different question as well?
-On the other hand, the “experience” AI acquires with one task can be valuable to another, related task.
-Is it possible to use this experience instead of developing a new model from scratch?
-Transfer learning is an approach that makes it possible – the AI model is trained to carry out a certain task and then applies that learning to a similar (but distinct) activity.
-This means that a model developed for task A is later used as a starting point for a model for task B.

 Read also: RPA and AI – What is the Difference and How Can They Work Together?

-5. Bias
+5. Bias and other ethical concerns

 The way data is probed is another way to develop bias: when a group of people is using some system, they may have favorite features and simply not use (or rarely use) other features.
 In this case, AI cannot learn about the functions that are not used with the same frequency.